SlideMeister . . . .

 Age

-Age's April 2015 Ramble
+Age's April Ramble

-Nobodie's Perfeckt!
+Nobodie's Perfec!

-Heck, when we think about it, phrasing is nothing more that "controlled imperfection!" (selah) Now, Toots is a hero to a lot of us.
+Heck, when we think about it, phrasing is nothing more that "controlled imperfection!" (selah) Now, Toots was a hero to a lot of us.
 Why?
 He's the personification of the term: "phrasing."
-A few years ago, I heard the mighty little Tootster blow a couple "farkles" in a concert, here in Cleveland.
+A few years ago, I heard the mighty little Tootster blow a couple chrome plated, "farkles" in a concert, here in Cleveland.
 I'll never forget it.
 He just laughed and kept playing.
 He was enjoying himself, and everyone there enjoyed the concert as well.

 Perfectionists tend to be lonely isolationists, who never smile and have few (if any) friends, simply cuz they're scared to death to be seen as human.
 Sad, ain't it?